-The Company is exploring an extensive uranium portfolio of 21 projects in three European countries, including four 100% owned advanced projects.
+The Company is exploring an extensive uranium portfolio in two European countries, including four 100% owned advanced projects.

-Mawson continues to develop its uranium portfolio in nuclear energy reliant countries in Europe.
-Mawson's focus is firmly on expanding the resource base of economically robust uranium deposits in Spain (Don Benito) and Sweden (Hotagen, Kappel).
-With a strong cash position of \$10.5 million and a multi-jurisdiction European portfolio, Mawson is ideally positioned to enhance its status as a leader in the uranium exploration industry.
+The Company is exploring an extensive uranium portfolio of projects in Finland and Sweden, including three 100% owned advanced projects.
+Mawson's focus is firmly on expanding the resource base of economically robust uranium deposits in Sweden (Hotagen, Kappel) and Finland (Nuottijärvi).
+With a strong cash position and a multi-jurisdiction European portfolio, Mawson is ideally positioned to enhance its status as a leader in the uranium exploration industry.